William Travers (New Zealand politician): Author

 Travers was a frequent contributor to scientific journals and was also the author of Stirring Times of Te Rauparaha.

 Explorer, naturalist, photographer

 At the same time, Travers was also an avid explorer and naturalist, often mounting expeditions into the less well known parts of New Zealand.
-He was responsible for tracing the source of the Waiau River, and gave the Ada River its name.
+He was responsible for tracing the source of the Waiau Uwha River, and gave the Ada River its name.
 He also collected many samples of mountain grasses and flowers, sending them to the Royal Botanic Gardens, Kew.
 Travers was also responsible for drafting the legislation that created the Wellington Botanic Garden, and was a Botanic Garden board member for 22 years.

+Travers teamed up with Arthur Dudley Dobson in 1864 to explore mining ventures in Golden Bay / Mohua.